 After I shared all the fun projects I was knitting, many of you mentioned how you wanted to learn as well!
 Thus, I decided to create a comprehensive “Simple Knit Series” to introduce beginners to the basic stitches of knitting with accompanying simple and modern designs.
 To practice the Garter Stitch (just knit stitches), I designed the luxurious “Simple Garter Stitch Cowl/Scarf” which is created by holding a strand of Wool-Ease Thick & Quick with a strand of Homespun.
 To practice the Stockinete Stitch (knit and purl stitches), I designed the “Simple Stockinette Hat” with no increasing or decreasing with a faux fur pom pom ontop!
 To practice the Seed Stitch (alternating knit and purl stitches), I designed the “Simple Seed Stitch Headband” and made sizes for myself and the girls!
 I wanted to use a widely available, beginner-friendly yarn for this entire series, and I am so happy that I used Wool-Ease Thick & Quick!

 I love gifting hats to babies, and our friends have been having lots of babies haha!
 I’ve been using left-over skeins to knit newborn hats, and I love how stretchy they are as you never know how large a baby’s head is going to be- there is such a large range!
-If you are interested in the pattern I came up with for my knitted baby hats, do let me know!
+The free pattern for these Basic Knitted Baby Hats can be found HERE!

 As you can see, Wool-Ease Thick & Quick is one of my favourite yarns and it is a staple in my yarn stash.
 On a recent trip to Michaels, I scoped out some of these gorgeous colours as shown in the picture below: Constellation, Metropolis, Fossil, and Moonlight!
 With so many colours available, you are bound to find what you are looking for, and its wool content gives finished items such a luxurious and warm feel.
 Being able to felt the yarn ends is a HUGE bonus, particularly if you are working on a large project.
 This leads me to a little hint about one of my upcoming designs coming in the fall: a throw blanket using Wool-Ease Thick & Quick!
 It took me a while to figure out the design and what stitches I wanted to use, but I am thrilled with what I’ve come up with!
 I can’t wait to show you in the coming months!